 Be a first detector of invasive species & stop the spread into rural Alaska!

-- Learn to use the AK Weeds ID app.
+- Learn to use the AK Invasives ID app.

 - Invasive plants like orange hawkweed and white sweetclover are often introduced along roads, trails, and utility corridors.